-California law requires that children entering first grade must provide their schools with a certificate documenting that they have had a CHDP exam or a waiver of the exam signed by the parent or guardian.
-The exam may be done up to 18 months prior to or within 90 days after entrance into first grade.
-Providers should give the parent or guardian of a child entering kindergarten or first grade a certificate documenting that the child has received the appropriate health exam.
-A child may be certified without a CHDP exam if the child has received a physical exam and ongoing comprehensive medical care from that physician during the 18-month period prior to or within 90 days following entrance into the first grade.
-It is the policy of the CHDP program and local schools to urge parents to obtain a health assessment for their child on entry into kindergarten.
+California law requires that children entering 1st grade must provide their schools with a certificate documenting that they have had a preventive, well-child screening exam or a waiver of the exam signed by the parent or guardian.
+The exam may be done up to 18 months prior to or within 90 days after entrance into 1st grade.
+Providers should give the parent or guardian of a child entering kindergarten or 1st grade a certificate documenting that the child has received the appropriate health exam.
+A child may be certified without a preventive, well-child screening exam if the child has received a physical exam and ongoing comprehensive medical care from that physician during the 18-month period prior to or within 90 days following entrance into the 1st grade.
+The Plan and local schools urge parents to obtain a health assessment for their child on entry into kindergarten.
 If a health assessment is refused by the parent or guardian, the parent or guardian must submit a waiver to the school.

-The ACIP has formally adopted an exception to its recommendation for MMR vaccination, now allowing administration of the MMR to children up to four days prior to their first birthday.
+The ACIP has formally adopted an exception to its recommendation for MMR vaccination, now allowing administration of the MMR to children up to four days prior to their 1st birthday.
 California state laws regarding school entry, however, preclude this exception for children in California.
-Children in California who receive the MMR immunization prior to their first birthday are required to be re-immunized prior to entrance into first grade.
+Children in California who receive the MMR immunization prior to their 1st birthday are required to be re-immunized prior to entrance into 1st grade.